lukasoppermann/design-tokens/README.md

 2. Search for `Design Tokens`
 3. Click on install

+## Plugin usage
+The plugin comes with only menu item `Export Design Tokens`.
+Once pressed the tokens will be generated and a dialog opens to allow you to store the resulting json file on your hard drive.

 ## Transforming tokens using Amazon style dictionary
 1. Clone the [design token transformer](https://github.com/lukasoppermann/design-token-transformer) repositiory.
 ```cli